-NGESO are developing a suite of new reserve products to be launched over the next few years.
 These services include Positive and Negative Slow Reserve and Positive and Negative Quick Reserve.
 Reserve is needed for frequency management when there is an imbalance between supply of energy and demand for energy.
-We intend to Some of these products may be introduced initially as these services as both an Optional service (contracted within-day with no availability payment) with the intention to procure and a Firm service (contracting firm capacity at 'day-ahead' via a daily auction), termed the 'Firm Service'.
-The operational day-will be split into a series of Service Windows during which participants can submit prices and volumes.

-These new services intend to replace the existing STOR and Fast Reserve services, which we seek to phase out dependent on when Slow and Quick Reserve is established.
+We intend to introduce these services as both an Optional service (contracted within-day with no availability payment) with the intention to procure and a Firm service (contracting firm capacity at 'day-ahead' via a daily auction).
+The operational day will be split into a series of Service Windows during which participants can submit prices and volumes.
+These new services intend to replace the existing STOR and Fast Reserve services, which we seek to phase out dependent on when Slow and Quick Reserve are established.